Economic and Political Overview

 Main Sectors of Industry

-The industrial sector contributed to 45.3% of GDP in 2021, and employed 9.8% of the population.
+The industrial sector contributes to 47.7% of GDP and employs 10% of the active population.
 The country is presented with vast natural resources, the mining sector playing a major role in the economy and being the main source of export earnings.
-The Katanga region is particularly rich in minerals, including copper, cobalt, zinc, cassiterite, manganese, coal, silver, cadmium, germanium (a fragile element used as a semiconductor), gold, palladium (a metallic element used as catalyst and in alloys), uranium and platinum.
+The Katanga region is particularly rich in minerals, including copper, cobalt, zinc, cassiterite, manganese, coal, silver, cadmium, germanium (a fragile element used as a semiconductor), gold, palladium (a metallic element used as a catalyst and in alloys), uranium, and platinum.
 The DRC also has deposits of gas (methane) and diamonds.
-Manufacturing plays a marginal role in the country's economy, due to the lack of skilled labour and machinery.
-Industrial activity in the DRC continued to experience growth in 2022, registering a steady recovery from the impacts of the pandemic, with the export of metals and minerals being major contributors to the sector's growth.
+Manufacturing plays an important role in the country's economy, despite the lack of skilled labor and machinery, accounting for 17% of GDP (World Bank).
+According to the same source, mineral rents account for 28.8% of GDP, the highest ratio in the world.

-The services sector represented 33.2% of GDP in 2020 and employed 25.9% of the working population.
+The services sector contributes 32.1% of GDP and employs 34% of the working population.
 The banking system is dominated by foreign companies, but only a fraction of the Congolese have a bank account.
+It consists of the Central Bank of Congo (BCC) and 18 commercial banks, along with savings/credit cooperatives, microfinance institutions, financial transfer services, and one development bank named SOFIDE.
 Tourism is also underdeveloped due to the prevailing security problems in the country.
-Even though the services sector was negatively impacted by the pandemic, it registered an overall growth in 2022, which, according to the IMF, was among the highest in region.

 Breakdown of Economic Activity By Sector Agriculture Industry Services